codesinger/shu/doc/shu-manual.md

 #### shu-capture-code-in-doc ####
-shu-capture-code-in-doc *before-code* *after-code* *text-converter* [Function]
+shu-capture-code-in-doc *before-code* *after-code* *text-converter* *section-converter* [Function]

-The current buffer is assumed to hold a doc string that is being converted to markdown.
-Any line that is indented to column *shu-capture-doc-code-indent* or greater is assumed to be a code snippet.
-To format this as a code snippet, *before-code* is placed one line above the code snippet and *after-code* is placed one line below the code snippet.
-Return the number of code snippets marked.
+The current buffer is assumed to hold a doc string that is being converted to either markdown or LaTex.
+We divide the text into two categories.
+The first category is plain text that should be scanned for characters to escape, such as pound signs if we are converting to LaTex.
+The second category is text that should not be scanned for characters to escape, either because it is to be treated as a verbatim code snippet or because it is a pseudo markdown section heading that will be converted either to a markdown section heading or to a LaTex section heading.

+When we come to the end of plain text (either because we have found a code snippet or because we have found a pseudo markdown section heading), we call the *text-converter* function on the bounds of the plain text whose end we have just found.

+A pseudo markdown section heading is identified as follows.
+It must start in column 1.
+It must start with two to four pound signs.
+It must have some text.
+It must end at the end of the line with the same number of pound signs with which it started.

+A code snippet to be shown in verbatim mode is any one whose first column occurs on or after *shu-capture-doc-code-indent*.

-Because we only want to replace special characters in text that does not include a code snippet, then each time we find the end of regular text, we call the *text-converter* function passing it the beginning and end point of the regular text.
-The *text-converter* function may expand the amount of text present if it adds characters to the text.
+When the *text-converter* function is called.
+It may expand the size of the text area if it adds characters to the text.
 It is the responsibility of the *text-converter* function to return the new text end point to this function.